 All curriculum, unit objectives and lesson experiences are aligned to the standards for the course (TEKS).
 A textbook or any single resource does not serve as the curriculum.
+The PISD Materials Selection Rubric can be found here.

 The District will address controversial topics in an impartial and objective manner.
 Teachers should not use the classroom to transmit personal beliefs regarding political or sectarian issues.
 Students and educators must ensure that, to the extent possible, discussions are conducted fairly and courteously.